Back To Reality

 And you've got nuclear India and you've got nuclear China and you've got nuclear Russia.

-Russia is an important supplier, not just of India, but also of Europe, and obviously their gas and energy is very important to them.
+welcome back victor um so i know you were just finishing up with russia russia is an important supplier not just of india but also of europe And obviously, their gas and energy is very important too.

 they started hoarding natural gas, liquefied natural gas, and they thought it would be a very cold November and December.